 When the Break O’Day council cut the ribbon on the Flagstaff trail network, the Town Link trail stopped just short of, well, town.
 Now the riding path that runs along the edge of the bay is complete, and you can ride the 6km from the main street of St Helens all the way to the Flagstaff network on purpose-built trails, protected from cars.

 After a short pedal, if you’re keen to test your legs, the Stacked Loops are waiting, with everything from short and mellow beginners loops, to extended loops that traverse the Tasmanian dry sclerophyll forests above the town.
-When you arrive, you’ll see a couple of bike hygiene stations; these are key to preserving the health of the forest around the trails, be sure to spray off your bike before you set off.
+When you arrive, you’ll see a couple of bike hygiene stations; these are key to preserving the health of the forest around the trails, be sure to spray down your bike before you set off.

 The biggest feature would be that rock roll, which is like a piece of artwork.
 When you go down Mack 10, you just want to stop and admire the freaking sculpture of rock.

-If you enjoy climbing about as much as we like flat tyres, not to worry, the shuttles to Loila Tier have kegs of gravity-fed fun on tap, like Send Helens and the new airflow trail, Mack 10.
+If you enjoy climbing about as much as we like flat tyres, not to worry, the shuttles to Loila Tier have kegs worth of gravity-fed fun on tap, like Send Helens and the new airflow trail, Mack 10.

 St Helens has some of the finest beaches in the world, and there are plenty of quiet spots to lounge around and try to even out the tanline from your knee pads.
-If you’re a beachgoer that can sit still, Shelly Point, halfway between St Helens and Scamander, offers a consistent but mellow swell.
+If you’re a beachgoer that can’t sit still, Shelly Point, halfway between St Helens and Scamander, offers a consistent but mellow swell.

 “There is an excellent little lookout right behind the car pack, which gives you a view over the entire beach, which gives you a better perspective of what the wave is doing,” Capel says.

 With all of this moving around, you’re going to need to fuel up.
-Lucky for you your tour guides sampled all of the culinary wonders around town.
+Lucky for you, your tour guides sampled all of the culinary wonders around town.

 No trip to St Helens is complete without a trip to The Social; it’s a bit like what you would get if a beer garden and a food truck had a baby.
 Everything we’ve tried on the menu is has impressed, however, the Steak and Cheese Burger is to die for after a big day out, and the rotating selection of local craft beers is massive.